+What are the effects of inflation?
 Inflation occurs when there is a generalized increase in the price of goods and services, leading to a fall in purchasing power.
-Among the many effects of this rise in inflation is the increase in interest rates by central banks, such as the Federal Reserve, to try to slow the rate of inflation.
+Among the many inflation effects is impact it has on interest rates.
+What happens to interest rates during inflation?
+Interest rates are increased by central banks, such as the Federal Reserve, to try to slow the rate of inflation.
 This translates into a higher profit for the bank as a lender.

-Faced with this situation and, above all, if you are one of those who are thinking of applying for financing, it is important to consider different alternatives so as not to be affected by the increase in interest rates.
+Faced with this situation and, above all, if you are one of those who are thinking of applying for financing, it is important to consider the question “how does inflation affect interest rates” and what your financing alternatives are.

 In the case of financing for acquiring a new business, it is important to know other options such as revenue-based lending (RBL).
 Revenue-based lending is a financing model based on the revenue that will not be affected by increases of interest rates.
 This may be crucial considering the current growth in acquisitions in e-Commerce and Saas businesses.